Socks5Balancer/Socks5BalancerAsio/README.md

       "host": "127.0.0.1",
       "port": 3002,
       "disable": 1                          // if set the "disable" as NOT Falsy (Falsy means 0,false,null,undefined..),  this server will disable by default
     }
   ],
+  "AuthClientInfo": [                       // the User Auth username/password config, (if not empty, all the proxy access MUST need auth, (include http-proxy/sock5-proxy))
+    {                                       //    NOTE:  please see follow ``##Auth Support`` section to see how to **Enable Auth Support**, and other more information
+      "user": "111",                        // the User Auth username "pwd": "abc"                          // the User Auth Password },
+    {
+      "user": "111",                        // if multi same username with different passwd, means the user have multi valid passwd, every one passwd work well
+      "pwd": "def00000000"
+    },
+    {
+      "user": "222",                        // can set multi user "pwd": "def00000000"
+    },
+    {
+      "user": "333",
+      "pwd": "987654321000"
+    }
+  ],
   "EmbedWebServerConfig": {                 // the embedding web server, it work as a static file provider